OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 title: AI Security Overview
 weight: 1
 ---
 See [home](https://owaspai.org/) for more information about this initiative, how to contribute or connect.
+This page contains an overview of AI security and the next pages provide the main content: details on security threats to AI and controls against them.
+You can navigate through  pages at the bottom of every page, or in the left sidebar.
+The right sidebar shows the different sections on a page.
+On small screens you can navigate through the menu.

 ## Summary and visualisations